 Tuition hours are the time you spend on your core learning either through an online course or in a classroom.
 The NEBOSH General Certificate has a total of 68 tuition hours.

 Online courses offer the most flexibility.
 You’ll have all the materials you need for your core learning hours, but when and how long you study for is up to you.

 Ideally you should factor in time to study every day, including weekends.
 If you can’t then it may take you longer to complete the course and feel confident to sit your exams.
 Most course providers will put a limit on how long you have access to your online course and support for so always check this before you start.

 As with any qualification, you’ll be expected to dedicate a certain amount of time to your own research.
-You’re recommended to spend approximately 53 hours on private study; this can be anything from reading journals and websites, to attending webinars, completing homework and watching videos.
+You’re recommended to spend approximately 40 hours on private study.
+This can be anything from reading journals and websites, to attending webinars, completing homework and watching videos.

 Additional resources – like interactive activities, past exam questions and links to relevant research – are all included within your online course, so you’ll have everything you need to complete your self-study hours in one place.

 If you’re studying in the classroom, you’ll be given printed course materials and workbooks, as well as recommendations on where to find additional information.

 There are 2 assessments for the NEBOSH General Certificate.

 NG1/IG1 is an online open-book exam to assess what you know.